medical-software-quality/project-quality-plan/quality_plan.md

 * The functional specification is written, reviewed and approved through the software development SOP[^3].

-* Requirements _may_ be owned by specific users.
+* Requirements _may_ be owned by specific qualified users.
 When owned, changes to requirements must be approved by the owners.

 ## Risks

-* A risk is either relevant or it is not described (but may still be mitigated).
+* A risk is either relevant or it is not described.

 * A risk is relevant when it relates to:
     * Product quality
     * Patient safety
     * Data integrity
-    This assessment is conducted by a user, risk manager and the product owner.
+    This assessment is conducted together by a qualified user and a risk manager.
-    If the risk is unrelated to the above, the product owner decides whether it is relevant or not.
+    If the risk is unrelated to the above, a risk manager decides whether it is relevant or not with support from a qualified user.

 * Risks are described, identified and traced in a risk assessment.